-The Maison de la recherche
+The Maison de la Recherche

 The historic Maison de la Recherche site is home to Inalco's research units, research and doctoral studies department, publications and administrative and financial engineering.